 The perennial crops among other soft fruits are best grown from plants.
 Sowing crops from seed is rewarding and allows you to have wider control.
 It also allows you to grow other unusual varieties you won’t get in shops.

-Many different crops can only be grown from seed whereas others are best grown outdoors.
+Many crops can only be grown from a seed indoors, whereas others are best grown outdoors.

 This also enables you to grow lots of plants very cheaply.